Ainsik/monster-hunter/README.md

 # Monster Hunter Vue Game

 This is a simple Vue.js game called "Monster Hunter."
-It is a text-based adventure game where players go on quests to hunt down and defeat various monsters.
+It is a battle game one vs one.

 ## Getting Started